dreamcat4/docker-images/irc/README.md

 ### IRC Servers

-IRC Networks and channels pre-configured
+IRC Networks and channels pre-configured.
+However they are not all switched on by default.
+You will need to go into your znc web settings to enable / disable each networks you want to znc to connect to.

 * Public IRC networks